 Makinie received her Masters in Marriage and Family Therapy in 2013 from Central Connecticut State University, and has worn many hats ranging from in-home counselor to case manager, vocational counselor, academic advisor/behavioral health counselor and in social services, in Connecticut, Florida and Washington State.

-In addition to working full time for RTC, and being the founder of a Nonprofit, Makinie also owns a part-time private practice serving individuals, and specialize in processing racial trauma, navigating the workplace as BIPOC, relationship dynamics, family life cycles, anxiety, and depression.
+In January of 2022, Makinie expand her part-time practice, Makinie Therapy LLC, to full-time, serving individuals, and specialize in processing racial trauma, navigating the workplace as BIPOC, relationship dynamics, family life cycles, anxiety, and depression.

 In all of Makinie’s work, she is intentional about interrupting and dismantling the racist aspects of the mental health system.
-Part of that is through making space that feels safe for BIPOC, and teaching self-advocacy to help them navigate various systems (healthcare, mental health, social services, etc).
-The other part of her work is community-building, first through Black Counselors of King County WA Facebook Page, and now through DMHS.
+Part of that is through making space that feels safe for Black and Melanated people, and teaching self-advocacy to help them navigate various systems (healthcare, mental health, social services, etc).
+The other part of her work is workshops & webinars, and community-building, first through Black Counselors of King County WA Facebook Page, and now through DMHS.

 Makinie’s private practice and DMHS were created out of the need to feel more grounded in holistic counseling as well as continued dedication to systemic change to our current mental health system on an individual and collective levels.

 Makinie is very passionate about helping people feel attuned to their inner-most needs, in order to approach their loved ones more open, with compassion, a sense of self-confidence and self-worth.